nwagu/flutter-money/README.md

 ## FastCalc

 `fastCalc` is a function that can be used to perform various fast calculation processes that you might need.
-In implementing it, the `fastCalc` function gives the output of a` FlutterMoneyFormatter` instance so you can perform several calculation functions at once with the chaining method.
+In implementing it, the `fastCalc` function gives the output of a` FlutterMoney` instance so you can perform several calculation functions at once with the chaining method.

 **Function**: